 - 6 cups chicken broth

-- Knead the dough until it's smooth.
+- Knead the dough until it's smooth, forming into a ball.
 If the dough is not forming into a ball, add a little more water but do not make it sticky.

 - Divide dough in half.
-One half a time, roll out on a cornstarch covered surface,rolling the dough as thin as you can get it.
+One half a time, roll out on a floured covered surface, rolling the dough as thin as you can get it.

 - Cut into approximately 3-4 inch squares.

-- Mix garlic, ginger and soy sauce in bowl.
-Add this to the ground pork mixture and stir until evenly combined.
+- Mix garlic, ginger and soy sauce in a small bowl.
+Add this to the ground pork mixture and stir until combined.

 - Lay out your wonton wrappers and add a spoonful of the ground pork mixture to each wonton.
 Close each wonton by bringing one corner to the other, then crimping the dough together with hand or fork.